GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/extension-demo/README.md

 # Extension Demo for the Gato GraphQL

-Demonstration of extending the GraphQL schema, for the Gato GraphQL plugin
+Demonstration of extending the GraphQL schema, for Gato GraphQL

 ## Install